AD SPACE HERE

 What are Old-Growth forests, how do they differ from mature forests?
 Footage courtesy of @HarvardMuseumofNaturalHistory.

-US Forest Service argues that the impact on the timber industry will be minimal.
+The US Forest Service argues that the impact on the timber industry will be minimal.

-The new rules are unlikely to placate the timber industry and Congress Republicans, who have pushed back against any new restrictions.
-However, Mr French asserts that the impacts on timber companies would be minimal.
+If enacted, the new rules are unlikely to placate the timber industry and Republicans, who have opposed any new restrictions.

-“There’s so little timber sales that occur right now in old-growth … that the overall effects are very small,” Mr French said.
+However, Mr French asserts that the impacts on timber companies would be minimal: “There are so little timber sales that occur right now in old-growth … that the overall effects are very small,” he said.

 The new analysis comes after a separate report on threats to old-growth forests concluded that wildfires, insects and disease had been the main killers of old-growth trees since 2000, accounting for almost 1,400 square miles (3,600 square kilometres) of losses.

 “A binding restriction on timber harvest is not where their priority ought to be,” said Bill Imbergamo of the Federal Forest Resource Coalition, an industry group.
-He added that exceptions by federal officials to allow some logging could be challenged in court, which could tie up even small logging projects that are focused on reducing wildfire risks.
+He added that exceptions by federal officials to allow some logging could be challenged in court, which could tie up even small logging projects focused on reducing wildfire risks.

 Biden’s executive order: Democrats to end native logging by 2025